InfinitumForm/cf-geoplugin/readme.txt

 == Description ==

-**WordPress Geo Plugin** ([WordPress Geo Plugin](https://cfgeoplugin.com/)) is GeoMarketing tool that allows you to have full geo control of your WordPress. **WordPress Geo Plugin** gives you ability to attach content, geographic informations, geo tags, Google maps to posts, pages, widgets and custom templates by using simple, options shortcodes, PHP code or JavaScript.
+**[WordPress Geo Plugin](https://cfgeoplugin.com/)** (formerly: CF Geo Plugin) is GeoMarketing tool that allows you to have full geo control of your WordPress. **WordPress Geo Plugin** gives you ability to attach content, geographic informations, geo tags, Google maps to posts, pages, widgets and custom templates by using simple, options shortcodes, PHP code or JavaScript.
 It also lets you to specify a default geographic location for your entire WordPress blog, do SEO redirection, spam protection, WooCommerce control and many more. **WordPress Geo Plugin** help you to increase conversion, do better SEO, capture leads on your blog or landing pages.

 = FREE AND PAID SERVICES =

-WordPress Geo Plugin uses a combination of **free and payed services** that return information about the locations.
+WordPress Geo Plugin uses a combination of **[free and payed services](https://cfgeoplugin.com/information/new-plugin-new-features-new-success/)** that return information about the locations.

 WordPress Geo Plugin is free by itself but API lookup is limited to **300 lookups per day** for the free users.
 If you like to have **UNLIMITED** lookup, **please visit [official website](https://cfgeoplugin.com/pricing/) for the more informations**.